 When you approach it to drive, the Vanquish is the most welcoming of cars.
 The butterfly doors open not just outwards but also upwards, away from any kerb.
 They’re long but not particularly heavy and will remain open at any angle, aiding access.

-The interior of our red test car was trimmed in high-quality tan leather, and a glance at the options sheet (£20,000 worth of those) showed why this cabin was so easy on the eye.
-You pay extra for the One-77 steering wheel, the heavyweight carpet, the herringbone carbonfibre dashboard, the seat and shelf quilting, the carbon paddles, the reversing camera, the carbonfibre exterior roof panel and lots more.
+The interior of our test car was trimmed in high-quality tan leather, and a glance at the options sheet (£20,000 worth of those) showed why this cabin was so easy on the eye.
+You pay extra for the One-77 steering wheel, the heavyweight carpet, the herringbone carbonfibre dashboard, the seat and shelf quilting, the carbon paddles, the carbonfibre exterior roof panel and lots more.
 Outside, you’ve got optional 20-spoke forged 20-inch alloy wheels, with another grand or so spent on red brake disc calipers.

 As you slide into the elegant, low-set bucket seat, it’s obvious Aston’s engineers have worked hard to provide more room.
 The fascia still has a prominent centre console, but it looms less than it did in the DBS and carries more design sophistication.
 The ancillary controls have been refined and simplified into easy-to-use, well labelled buttons.